BookWorm-Github/BookWorm/FutureStuff.md

 In portfolio homepage there will be:
 *album/project*:
-   - Search History (for each project/album in Portfolio): you can order history search by tags, number of clicks, time spent on webpages, latest clicked on, etc.
+   - WormHole: Window Search History (for each project/album in Portfolio): you can order history search by tags, number of clicks, time spent on webpages, latest clicked on, etc.
    - When looking into an album, new websites for further research will be suggested.
 A preview of those websites will be displayed.
    - User clicks on album and it has options to open up the webpages in the album.
    - Albums can be merged together